-Now the little details of redoing 5 books at once, a website, a newsletter with a lot of new subscribers, and a lot of other little writing-related things are finished, I'm preparing to plunge into Consuela, The Prince's Ball, and a contemporary family story called All About Lamia.
-Even tricky things like learning to embed code and create welcome emails are behind me.
+Now the little details of redoing 5 books at once, a website, a newsletter with a lot of new subscribers, and a lot of other little writing-related things are finished, I'm preparing to plunge into Consuela, The Prince's Ball, and a contemporary family story called A Year with the Harrisons Even tricky things like learning to embed code and create welcome emails are behind me.
 I'm incredibly proud of the books I've put out and I'm detached as well.
 I know some are weaker than others, and I applied an extensive amount of critical thinking to all my stories to narrow it down to these 5, and to make the changes to them I did.

 On a fun note, I stumbled on a wonderful artist who did creative envisioning of the Disney princesses in the world of Star Wars, as Jedi.
 It was eye-opening because some translated so much better than others.
 Most of the Disney princess movies are appealing only to "Disney princess" people, but a surprising few have an additional audience beyond the original fan base.
 You can tell by the costumes, especially if you're familiar with Star Wars.
 Here's a gallery of some of them.
 (Be sure to remember the artist as well, she's got watermarks on the images)